-During fiscal years '22 and '23 the MTPO will continue to focus on researching and identifying transportation needs in the metropolitan area, with an emphasis on the process to determine solutions to these needs and/or problem areas.
-This might include safety issues, such as high crash rate areas, congestion issues where level of service is a significant problem, multimodal needs serving all facets of the population, accessibility issues where travel-time problems exist, and economic growth where transportation facilities can provide benefits.
-In addition, the MTPO will continue to develop new plans and studies during Fiscal Years 2022 and 2023 that center on the 7 objectives previously mentioned in the accomplishments for FY 21.
-During FY 22 and 23 the FAST Act will be followed in carrying out various work program tasks.
+During FY22 and FY23 the MTPO will continue to focus on researching and identifying transportation needs in the metropolitan area, with an emphasis on the process to determine solutions to these needs and/or problem areas.
+This might include safety issues, such as high crash rate areas, congestion issues where level of service is a significant problem, multimodal needs serving all facets of the population, accessibility issues where traveltime problems exist, and economic growth where transportation facilities can provide benefits.
+In addition, the MTPO will continue to develop new plans and/or studies during Fiscal Year 2023 that center around the 7 objectives previously mentioned in the accomplishments for FY22.
+During FY23 the Infrastructure Investment and Jobs Act (IIJA) will be followed in carrying out various work program tasks.
 Keeping local MTPO board members, staff, and associates informed on what impact recent federal legislation has on current and future MTPO operations is also an important task.

-One of the important work items that the MTPO will focus on in FY22 and FY23 is the continuous monitoring and adjustments to the current Transportation Improvement Program (TIP).
-The TIP, which covers 4 years from 2020 to 2023, was organized differently where project categories are more distinct and will include Tennessee highway projects, greenway and/or TAP grant project, multimodal (sidewalk) projects, Tennessee public transit projects, strictly TDOT funded projects (no local funds), and locally funded (regionally significant) projects.
+One of the important work items that the MTPO will focus on in FY23 is the continuous monitoring and adjustments to the current Transportation Improvement Program (TIP).
+The TIP, which covers 4 years from 2020 to 2023, was organized differently where project categories are more distinct and will include Virginia highway and multimodal projects, greenway and/or TAP grant project, multimodal (sidewalk) projects, Virginia public transit projects (MET), strictly VDOT funded projects (no local funds), and locally funded (regionally significant) projects.
 Additionally, the Kingsport MTPO will continue to monitor progress on projects listed in the TIP and make adjustments when and where needed.